 But even after we had suffered before and were spitefully treated at Philippi,

 Not only did they endure suffering, but the Philippian officials dished out punishment in a shameful way.
 They were “spitefully treated” at Philippi.
 The Greek means that the Philippians abused them publicly.
-Their intent was to humiliate them and make them a public spectacle.
+They intended to humiliate them and make them a public spectacle.

 True ministry withstands the blast of criticism and persecution.